The top toolbar drops open when hovered and automatically closes when departing.

 Add Code to eBay

-is to paste the code directly into the online listing editor.
+To use your template on eBay, paste the code directly into the HTML tab of eBay's online description editor.

 Flip back to the Standard tab to see your template, where you can continue to edit your text.

-Personal use: For personal use in your own auctions,
+Personal use: For personal use in your own listings,

 you may use and hotlink to the background icons this tool adds to your template,